 Increase Limit for Handyperson Project Cost.
 C.A.R. will sponsor or co-sponsor legislation that would increase the current $500 per project limit allowed for unlicensed handypersons.
 Current law, enacted in 1998, required that a licensed contractor be used for any household repair or improvement project if the cost of the time and materials for that project exceeded $500.
 Raising the limit would also increase the supply of workers for minor repairs and help reduce costs for home sellers.
 Lower income workers and communities of color are also disproportionately impacted by the handyperson limitations.
 This legislation will increase the current limit appropriately.

 Business Dealings: Use of Prior Surname.
 Currently, a real estate licensee cannot transact business using a former legal name (including a “maiden” name).
 This bill seeks to clarify that a real estate licensee who is a natural person may use their former surname to conduct business so long as both names are filed with the Department of Real Estate.
 This will ensure that Realtors can continue to benefit from their name brand, recognition and community status despite a legal name change.
 C.A.R. sponsors AB 44 (Petrie-Norris) to allow real estate professionals to use their former surname associated with their business.

 Mandating HOAs Maintain Websites & Email Communications.
 Existing law permits homeowners to opt-into electronic delivery for HOA communications and reports.
 C.A.R. is sponsoring legislation to require homeowner associations with 50 or more units to deliver documents by electronic delivery, unless the recipient has revoked their consent to electronic documents in writing or by email.
 This legislation will also require an HOA to maintain a website where general information such as a newsletter is provided.

-Special Districts: Fee Transparency (AB 119, Salas).
+Special Districts: Fee Transparency.
 Direct fees charged on residential parcels have been a growing local government finance tool since the inception of Mello Roos and the establishment of benefit assessment districts.
 While some County Accessors post a list of direct levy/special assessment contacts within the county, they do not include in that list the range of fees charged to individual parcels.
 Currently, County Accessors can provide special assessment data on a per parcel basis but do not provide a range for the County, as a whole, for each special district.
 In order to obtain information on direct levies, property owners must call each individual special assessment district.
 Until we have access to comprehensive special district assessment data, it will be impossible to determine whether direct levies play a significant role in long term housing affordability.